 Danielle Boulé joined Leah’s Pantry in June 2015 and now serves as the organization’s Training and Development Manager.
 Danielle leads our train-the-trainer programming, building the capacity of partner organizations so that they are better equipped to address the nutrition educational needs of their low-income clients.
 She also manages our volunteer and donor programs.
 Through social media, annual fundraising campaigns, and in-person events, she gets people excited about our mission!
 Danielle enjoys working directly with clients as one of our nutrition educators, teaching workshops in both English and Spanish.
 She earned a Masters in Community Development from UC Davis and a B.S. in Mass Communications from UCLA.

-Alex Neidenberg is the Senior Program Coordinator for our Food Smarts Workshops and joined our team in October 2014.
+Alex Neidenberg is the Program Manager for our Food Smarts Workshops and joined our team in October 2014.
 She hires and trains our facilitators, maintains relationships with our partners and coordinates our interactive workshops throughout the state.
 Alex brings her knowledge of local SRO’s and community agencies from her time running a weekly food pantry in San Francisco.
 She is grateful that she continues to work with similar clients as a nutrition educator through workshops in the Bay Area.
 Alex attended Lake Forest College in Illinois and grew up in San Diego, California.

 Bethany Hendrickson joined Leah’s Pantry in November 2017 when SuperFood Drive merged with Leah’s Pantry.
 As the Program Manager for the Nutrition Pantry Program, she is passionate about taking a holistic, dignified, client-centered approach to healthy hunger relief in all types of food settings.
 Previously, Bethany has worked on evaluating state and national programs designed to promote nutrition and physical activity in schools, in research on neighborhood food access and its relationship to chronic disease, and as an educator teaching classes in nutrition to a wide variety of audiences.
 She earned her B.S. in Nutrition Science from University of Wisconsin-Madison and MPH from UC Berkeley.
 Bethany loves hiking, cooking, traveling and exploring the small towns of California and cultivating a love of fruits & vegetables in her young son.